aleen42/PersonalWiki/Programming/JavaScript/high_performance/algorithms_flow_control/algorithms_flow_control.md

 } while (k < items.length);
 ```

-Consider the code snippet above, `items.length` will always be accessed per iteration, and it's absolutely an optimizing point for us.
+Consider the code snippet above, `items.length` will always be accessed per iteration, and it's an optimizing point for us.
 Depending on the length of the array, we can save around 25% off the total loop execution time in most browsers (even up to 50% in IE).

 ```js
 /** minimize numbers of accessing properties of objects by storing it into a local variable */